goutham2027/notes/vagrant/readme.md

 vagrant ssh
 ```

-### Defs
-Bridged Networking:
+### Bridged Networking
 When enabled, virtualbox connects to one of your installed network cards and exchanges network packets directly, circumventing your host operating system's network stack.

 ## Vagrant networking
 * Forward ports